 This prize is for a performance, exhibition, research project or a specific advance in policy development in any HASS field.
-Performances or exhibitions must have been open to the public between 1 January 2016 and 31 December 2016.
-Policy work and research may have commenced earlier, but must have been completed during 2016.
+Performances or exhibitions must have been open to the public between 1 January 2017 and 31 December 2017.
+Policy work and research may have commenced earlier, but must have been completed during 2017.
 Self-nominations are acceptable.
 Nominees should provide sufficient evidence to allow judges to assess the impact of the performance, exhibition, project or policy.
 The nature of this evidence is up to the nominator (for e.g.: critical reviews, impact assessments, spin-offs, new policies).
 Performances, exhibitions or policy work may have taken place abroad, but nominees must be citizens or permanent residents of Australia, and the work must have some relevance to Australian cultural and intellectual life.
 All materials submitted must be in English.
-The application form needs to be submitted along with five copies each of the nomination statement and all supporting materials.
+The application form needs to be submitted along with five copies each of the nomination statement (including a Summary (no more than 50 words) that describes the work and Statement (no more than 200 words) describing why the work is distinctive), and all supporting materials.
 These materials will not be returned to applicants.
 Incomplete applications will not be considered.

-CHASS Australia Prize for a Student in the Humanities, Arts and Social Sciences ($500 Co-Op Voucher)
+CHASS Australia Prize for a Student in the Humanities, Arts and Social Sciences ($500)

 This prize is for an early career professional in any of the HASS disciplines.
 This prize recognises the nominee’s professional achievements and contribution to the advancement of the HASS sector.
 It celebrates and rewards best practice and innovation of young HASS professionals in Australia.
-To be eligible, nominees must be 30 years or under as at 31 December 2016.
+To be eligible, nominees must be 30 years or under as at 31 December 2017.
 Self-nominations are acceptable.
 Nominators should provide a copy of their updated CV outlining their professional history and showing professional achievements and contribution in their functional/specialist area, and sufficient evidence to allow judges to assess their leadership.
 The nature of this evidence is up to the nominator and should include clear evidence of leadership.
 The work may take place abroad, but nominees must be citizens or permanent residents of Australia and the work should be relevant to Australian cultural and intellectual life.
 All application materials must be in English.
-The application form needs to be submitted along with five copies each of the nomination statement, all supporting materials, and identification documents proving the nominee’s date of birth.
-These materials will not be returned to applicants.
+The application form needs to be submitted along with five copies each of the nomination statement (including a Statement of Leadership - no more than 500 words), all supporting materials, and identification documents proving the nominee’s date of birth.
+The nomination materials will not be returned to applicants.
 Incomplete applications will not be considered.

-This prize is for a student project, performance or exhibition that best exemplifies the contribution of HASS to our understanding of our nation and us.
-The nominated work must have been completed between 1 January 2016 and 31 December 2016.
+This prize is for a student essay, project, performance or exhibition that best exemplifies the contribution of HASS to our understanding of our nation and us.
+The nominated work must have been completed between 1 January 2017 and 31 December 2017.
+Honours/post-graduate/doctoral theses are not eligible.
 Students enrolled at any level in any Australian tertiary educational institution are eligible to be nominated.
-Self-nominations are also acceptable.
+Self-nominations are welcome.
 Nominators should provide sufficient evidence to allow judges to assess their work.
 The nature of this evidence is up to the nominator (for e.g.: critical reviews, impact assessments).
 All works must be in English.
-The application form needs to be submitted along with five copies each of the nomination statement, all supporting materials, and identification documents proving the nominee’s student status (valid student ID or the most recent student ID if the nominee has graduated).
+The application form needs to be submitted along with five copies each of the nomination statement (including a Title and Summary - no more than 200 words), all supporting materials, and identification documents proving the nominee’s student status (valid student ID/most recent student ID if the nominee has graduated).
 These materials will not be returned to applicants.
 Incomplete applications will not be considered.